-Prior to entering private practice, Ms. Wilkinson served as Deputy Assistant Director of the Federal Trade Commission, where she oversaw one of the Bureau of Competition’s litigation divisions and was responsible for merger enforcement in various industries including defense and pharmaceuticals.
-She was also responsible for negotiating numerous consent orders, which preserved competition while allowing the mergers to proceed.
+Her significant law firm and government experience enable her to effectively advocate on behalf of clients to obtain antitrust/competition approvals for mergers and acquisitions in the US and globally.
+Prior to entering private practice in 1996, Ms. Wilkinson served as Deputy Assistant Director of the Federal Trade Commission, where she oversaw one of the Bureau of Competition’s litigation divisions and was responsible for merger enforcement in various industries including defense and pharmaceuticals.
+She was also responsible for negotiating numerous consent orders that preserved competition while allowing consummation of the mergers.

 - Acquisition of Copano Energy, L.L.C. – Represented Kinder Morgan, the third largest energy company in North America in its $5 billion acquisition of Copano Energy, a midstream natural gas company which owns an interest in or operates approximately 6,900 miles of pipelines and 9 processing plants primarily in the south central US.

 - Sale of ArrMaz Custom Chemicals, Inc. – Represented ArrMaz Custom Chemicals and its controlling shareholder, private equity firm Snow Phipps Group, in its sale of ArrMaz Custom Chemicals, producer of chemical process aids and additives for the phosphate mining asphalt, North and South American fertilizer and nitrogen chemical industries, to Golden Gate Capital.

 - Acquisition of TMW Systems, Inc. – Represented Trimble Navigation, developer of GPS systems and software including surveying, mapping and marine navigation equipment, in its $335 million acquisition of TMW Systems, which develops enterprise software for transportation and logistics companies.